FyDininno/ObsidianOnline/content/Research/Classes/NANO 110/Intro.md

 - $PbTiO_{3}$

 DFT works best at the nano-scale.
 You must know the position of the atoms and then put their positions into a position matrix.

+# SSH
+ssh frankdininno@expanse.sdsc.edu
+- the form goes username@domainname
+- you will need to be registered with them first or the connection will be refused